LittleBomb2/Car-Game/README.md

 Creator: Väinö Urli 9D 2025
 [G-Mail](mailto:vaino.urli@gmail.com)

-This game was made during one period, where we were going through the basics of python.
+This game was made during one math period, where we were going through the basics of python.
 Because I already knew the basics of python, I made this instead of doing the assignments :D.